-- opportunity and wellbeing. - B. Fair access to good public services and a strong social safety net. - C. A flourishing environment, with fair access to nature for all. - D. A strong United Kingdom and a fair international order. - E. A truly fair democracy, where everyone's rights are respected and individuals and communities are empowered.

-Conference therefore endorses policy paper 153, For A Fair Deal, as the basis for constructing the party's manifesto for the next general election, and welcomes its key commitments to:

-- 1. Invest in renewable power and home insulation, to drive a strong economic recovery, bring down energy bills and create clean, secure, well-paid new jobs. - 2.
-Give everyone a new right to see their GP within seven days, or 24 hours if it's urgent, with the extra doctors needed to make it happen. - Hold big companies to account by giving them a duty to protect the environment, including banning water companies from dumping raw sewage into rivers, lakes and coastal areas. - 4.
-Immediately fix our broken relationship with Europe, forge a new partnership built on cooperation, not confrontation, and move to conclude a new comprehensive agreement which removes as many barriers to trade as possible. - 5.
-Introduce proportional representation for electing MPs, and local councillors in England. - 6.
-Build a strong, fair economy that benefits everyone in the UK, through investment in infrastructure, innovation and
+- 56 opportunity and wellbeing. - 57 B. Fair access to good public services and a strong social - 58 safety net. - 59 C. A flourishing environment, with fair access to nature for all. - 60 D. A strong United Kingdom and a fair international order. - 61 E. A truly fair democracy, where everyone's rights are - respected and individuals and communities are - 63 empowered. - 64 Conference therefore endorses policy paper 153, For A Fair - 65 Deal, as the basis for constructing the party's manifesto for the - 66 next general election, and welcomes its key commitments to: - 67 1.
+Invest in renewable power and home insulation, to drive a - strong economic recovery, bring down energy bills and - 69 create clean, secure, well-paid new jobs. - 70 2.
+Give everyone a new right to see their GP within seven - days, or 24 hours if it's urgent, with the extra doctors - 72 needed to make it happen. - 73 3.
+Hold big companies to account by giving them a duty to - 74 protect the environment, including banning water - 75 companies from dumping raw sewage into rivers, lakes - 76 and coastal areas. - 77 4.
+Immediately fix our broken relationship with Europe, forge - a new partnership built on cooperation, not confrontation, - and move to conclude a new comprehensive agreement - which removes as many barriers to trade as possible. - 81 5.
+Introduce proportional representation for electing MPs, - and local councillors in England. - 83 6.
+Build a strong, fair economy that benefits everyone in the - 84 UK, through investment in infrastructure, innovation and

-- skills, fair taxes and responsible management of the public finances. - 7.
-Ensure that everyone can get the care they need by recruiting, training and retaining more doctors and nurses, reforming NHS dentistry, and fixing the crisis in social care. - 8.
-Invest in education, from early years throughout adulthood, and give every child the support and attention they need to flourish at school. - 9.
-Repair the broken benefits safety net and set a target of ending deep poverty within a decade. - Restore proper community policing, where officers are visible, trusted and focused on preventing and solving crimes. - 11.
-Mend our broken politics by strengthening democratic rights and participation and ensuring that Ministers are held to account for corruption and sleaze. - 12.
-Empower local communities and regions to take the action they need to improve their areas and ensure that everyone has access to housing that meets their needs. - 13.
-Champion the freedom, dignity and well-being of every individual, and resist any attempts to weaken or repeal the UK's Human Rights Act. - 14.
-Ensure that the UK stands tall on the world stage, championing the values of equality, democracy, human rights and the rule of law, restoring the UK's reputation as an international development superpower, and fixing the UK's broken relationship with Europe following the fourstep roadmap set out in policy paper 144, Rebuilding Trade and Cooperation with Europe.
+- 85 skills, fair taxes and responsible management of the public - 86 finances. - 87 7.
+Ensure that everyone can get the care they need by - 88 recruiting, training and retaining more doctors and nurses, - reforming NHS dentistry, and fixing the crisis in social care. - 90 8.
+Invest in education, from early years throughout adulthood, - and give every child the support and attention they need - 92 to flourish at school. - 93 9.
+Repair the broken benefits safety net and set a target of - 94 ending deep poverty within a decade. - 95 10.
+Restore proper community policing, where officers are - 96 visible, trusted and focused on preventing and solving - 97 crimes. - 98 11.
+Mend our broken politics by strengthening democratic - rights and participation and ensuring that Ministers are - held to account for corruption and sleaze. - 10112.
+Empower local communities and regions to take the action - they need to improve their areas and ensure that everyone - has access to housing that meets their needs. - 104 13.
+Champion the freedom, dignity and well-being of every - individual, and resist any attempts to weaken or repeal the - 106 UK's Human Rights Act. - 107 14.
+Ensure that the UK stands tall on the world stage, - 108 championing the values of equality, democracy, human - rights and the rule of law, restoring the UK's reputation as - an international development superpower, and fixing the - 111 UK's broken relationship with Europe following the four- - step roadmap set out in policy paper 144, Rebuilding Trade - 113 and Cooperation with Europe.

-Applicability: Federal; except 2 and 3. (lines 70-76), 'and local councillors in England' in 5. (line 82), 7 and 8 (lines 87-92), 10 (lines 95-97) and 12 (lines 101-103), which are England only.
+councillors in England' in 5. (line 82), 7 and 8 (lines 87-92), 10 (lines 95-97) and 12 (lines 101-103), which are England only.